USS Barry (DDG-52)

 Barry's keel was laid down on 26 February 1990, at the Ingalls Shipbuilding shipyard in Pascagoula, Mississippi.
 She was launched on 10 May 1991, and christened on 8 June 1991, by her sponsor Rose Cochran, wife of United States Senator Thad Cochran.
 Barry was commissioned into the U.S. Atlantic Fleet on 12 December 1992, and was placed under the command of Commander Gary Roughead.
 The commissioning ceremony took place at Naval Station Pascagoula in Pascagoula, Mississippi.

 Following ship's commissioning, Barry underwent Post Delivery Test and Trials (PDT&T).
 During this period, Barry tested every major system on board.
 An Operational Propulsion Plant Examination (OPPE) was conducted, with Barry receiving an overall grade of Excellent.
 Combat Systems Ship Qualifications Trials (CSSQT) were also conducted that included 13 missile firings.

-Barry has received many awards, including the Battenberg Cup for the years 1994, 1996, and 1998—making Barry one of only three ships (as of 2008) to have won the prestigious award three times.
-She has also been awarded the Battle E award 7 times, and received the Golden Anchor and Silver Anchor Awards for retention.
+Barry has received many awards, including the Battenberg Cup for the years 1994, 1996, and 1998.
+She has also been awarded the Battle E award eight times, and received the Golden Anchor and Silver Anchor Awards for retention.
 More recently, in 2004 Barry received the Arleigh Burke Fleet Trophy for being the most improved ship in the Atlantic Fleet.